codeguy/php-the-right-way/_posts/03-02-01-Programming-Paradigms.md

 Closure is an anonymous function that can access variables imported from the outside scope without using any global variables.
 Theoretically, a closure is a function with some arguments closed (e.g. fixed) by the environment when it is defined.
-This is used to cross variable scope restrictions in a very clean way.
+Closures can work around variable scope restrictions in a clean way.

 In the next example we use closures to define a function returning a single filter function for `array_filter`, out of a family of filter functions.